FenixAlliance/ABS.Docs/README.md

 # Welcome to the Alliance Business Suite Documentation!

-The Alliance Business Suite is being built to aughment businesses across industries all over the world through a low-code, extensible, and fully customizable business development platform.
+The Alliance Business Suite is being built to aughment businesses across industries all over the world through a low-code, and fully customizable business development platform.

 At a very high level, the Alliance Business Suite is a set of intelligent, extensible, multi-tenant applications built to enable users to jumpstart their business through the acceleration of several core aspects of any given business across industries and countries.